|City/State:||North Platte, Neb.|

-Matt Martin is entering his 18th season as the Huskers’ recruiting coordinator, and is also in his 10th season assisting with the Husker sprinters, hurdlers and relay teams.
+Matt Martin is entering his 21st season as the Huskers’ recruiting coordinator in 2017, and is also in his 13th season assisting with the Husker women’s sprinters, hurdlers and relay teams.

-One of the premier recruiters in the country, Martin’s Nebraska recruiting classes have combined to win two Big Ten Conference team titles, 23 Big 12 Conference team titles, with 15 men's championships and nine women's crowns, as well as 191 individual titles.
-The Huskers have also been a powerhouse at the national meet, as they have produced 27 national champions, 236 All-Americans and seven top-five finishes behind Martin’s recruiting efforts.
+One of the premier recruiters in the country, Martin’s Nebraska recruiting classes have combined to win five Big Ten Conference team titles and 24 Big 12 Conference team titles, as well as 217 individual titles.
+The Huskers have also been a powerhouse at the national meet, as they have produced 29 national champions, 257 All-Americans and seven top-five team finishes behind Martin’s recruiting efforts.

-Martin’s work ethic to bring in top-notch talent has not gone unnoticed on the national scene, as the Huskers’ 2000 and 2006 men’s and women’s recruiting classes were ranked in the nation’s top 10 by Track and Field News, while most recently the 2008 class was ranked No. 10.
+Martin’s work ethic to bring in top-notch talent has not gone unnoticed on the national scene, as the Huskers’ 2000 and 2006 men’s and women’s recruiting classes were ranked in the nation’s top 10 by Track and Field News.
+The 2008 class was ranked No. 10, and most recently the 2014 women’s recruiting class was also ranked No. 10.

-As a coach, Martin’s NU sprinters, hurdlers and relays have combined for 16 All-America honors, one Big Ten title, 12 individual Big 12 championships and one NCAA title, placing NU athletes among college track and field’s elite during that time.
+Although Martin has proven to have one of the best eyes for talent in the nation, he has also been impressive as an individual coach once student-athletes arrive on campus.
+Martin’s NU sprinters, hurdlers and relays have combined for 16 All-America honors, 12 individual conference championships and one NCAA title, placing NU athletes among college track and field’s elite during that time.

-As an assistant with the Husker sprints, hurdles and relays in 2012, Martin oversaw the progression of Miles Ukaoma in his sophomore season as he went on to win the 2012 Big Ten 400 meter hurdles title and was a 2012 second-team All-American.
-He also helped coach the men’s 4x100 meter relay team to a berth at the NCAA Outdoor Championships, as all members earned honorable mention All-America honors.
+As an assistant with the Husker sprints, hurdles and relays in 2012, Martin helped coach the men’s 4x100m relay team to a berth at the NCAA Outdoor Championships.
 In addition, his efforts guided the women’s indoor distance medley relay team to a seventh-place finish at the NCAA Indoor Championships.